cschreib/jsonexpr/README.md

 ## Introduction

-Simple expression language with Python-like syntax, implemented in C++, and meant to operate on JSON values.
+Simple expression language with Python/JavaScript-like syntax, implemented in C++, and meant to operate on JSON values.
 It understands:
  - The following types: numbers (float and integers), strings (single or double-quoted), booleans, arrays, objects.
  - The usual mathematical operators for numbers (`*` `/` `+` `-`), modulo (`%`) and exponentiation (`**`).
  - The usual boolean operators (`and` `or` `not`), with short-circuiting.